What is a Craftsman Astrologer?

 In horary astrology, a querent ("one who seeks") asks a question on a topic of personal importance.
 The astrologer casts a chart for the time she hears or reads the question and, using specific methods, finds the answers within the chart.
 Horary requires no birth data so it is accessible to everyone.

 I do not recommend asking questions about the big dreams you hold closely in your heart.
 For more on that, please read here.
 I believe that horary is best suited for the more routine, specific questions that arise in the course of daily life.
 For many examples of worked horary charts, please visit my blog, The Sun's Joy, here.

 How can astrology help me?

 A well trained astrologer can assist you in understanding yourself and the reality of things so that you can make the best choices for yourself going forward.

 Is there any validity to the horoscopes I read online?

 The short answer is no. Most online forecasts are based solely upon Sun signs and follow a presumed natural order of signs and houses, placing Aries in the first house.
 These general interpretations resonate with readers because they touch on universal themes, but that's as far as it goes.
 For more on this, please read here and also here.

 Can you tell me about your logo?

 The dolphin is an ancient symbol of wisdom and joy.
 It is also a symbol of the Christ.
-Artist Mandana Marefat created the logo using as inspiration the title of my blog, The Sun's Joy.
-Many thanks to Mandana for her lovely design!
+Artist Mandana Marefat created the logo in 2010 using as inspiration the title of my blog, The Sun's Joy.
+My daughter, Min Silvestre, has reworked the original design in her own style.
+Many thanks to both for their beautiful work!